 What is Council doing to reduce risk from flood hazards now that there is updated information available?

-Council’s Long Term Plan 2015-25 confirms that Council is proposing to adopt a risk-based approach to flood protection.
+Council’s Long Term Plan 2018-28 confirms that Council is proposing to adopt a risk-based approach to flood protection.
 A risk-based approach seeks to ensure the response to flood protection recognises the difficulty and cost of constructing networks that can cope with the full range of flood events.
 It also requires a method of identifying the optimum level of protection in sections of streams and rivers is required.
-The detail of the risk-based approach to flood protection will be developed by July 2019 to inform the Long Term Plan 2021-31.
+The decision making process and its outcomes will be outlined in more detail in Nelson’s 2021 Infrastructure Strategy, and will provide the direction for future investment in stormwater infrastructure.

 Where do I find information about what to do during a flood event?